 Commenting on the submission, Dr Nadine Delicata, President of Steward Malta explained that the submission of this application marks a year of careful planning and collaboration.
 “St Luke’s Hospital has served the Maltese community as the main hospital for decades and remains a place of significant cultural importance.
 We wanted to carefully look at the space and design a modern-day hospital which allows us to provide the best clinical care possible, yet which leaves the historical integrity of the facility untouched.
 It is needless to say, that re-fitting and re-purposing such a space to meet modern clinical needs is significantly harder than developing a new green-field hospital, but we are extremely proud of the end result and look forward to beginning works to see the realization of this vision.”

-In parallel, the team has also made considerable progress in its endeavours at the Gozo General Hospital campus.
+In parallel, the team has also made considerable progress in its endeavors at the Gozo General Hospital campus.
 Dr Delicata further explained that, “Key clinical objectives which guided the planning of the new acute care hospital included expanding inpatient bed provision, establishing the site as a disaster centre for Gozo with enhanced capabilities to provide acute care services during a crisis, incorporating design elements and technology that are unique to a teaching hospital and including a helipad to establish on-site emergency transfer capabilities to improve patient care.
 A complete renovation of the existing Gozo General Hospital building will transform it into a vibrant ambulatory centre and complement the new acute care hospital.”

 The new acute care hospital and refurbished Gozo General Hospital will themselves be physically connected and sited to integrate the recently completed Barts Medical School into a holistic medical campus to support teaching, learning and clinical care.